PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-06-11-most-people-have-a-delusional-understanding-of-business.md

 ---
-title: The Delusional Perception Of Business (Why Most People Are Still Stuck At 9-5 Jobs)
+title: The Delusional Perception Of Business (Why Most People Are Stuck At 9-5 Jobs)
 description: "Distribution is the new leverage.
 And your audience is the engine that powers it.
 You have permissionless leverage.
 If you want financial freedom start a business."

 image: